ergodicio/tsadar/docs/source/getting_started_the_remix.rst

 Adjusting parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Set up the :ref:`inputs <inputs>` and :ref:` defaults <defaults>` to best fit your data.
 This can be acomplished by configuring the input decks.The code uses two input decks.
-Which can be found on inverse-thomson-scattering/configd/1d.
+Which can be found on inverse-thomson-scattering/configs/1d.

 For fitting a new data set, it is recomended to start by fitting a small region of the data using a small number of lineouts.
 Set the :bdg-light:`lineout:start` and :bdg-info:`lineout:end` close together, to select a small region.
 Increase the :bdg:`lineouts:skip` to decrease the resolution.
-Setting the  :bdg-success:`lineout:start` and :bdg-success-line:`lineout:end` close together will  a small region if this is the first time you are fitting a data set, it is recommended that you fit a small region of the data, using a small number of lineouts.
-To fit a small region of the data, edit the lineout:start and lineout:end parameeters to be close, and increase lineouts:skip.
 These parameters can be found in the :bdg:`Inputs.yalm.` deck.
 Make sure to save your changes, and get ready to run the code.

 .. card:: Inputs.yaml